Graduateshotline

 8. Ontario Graduate Scholarship Program: This scholarship is primarily for MBA students and doctoral-level studies.
 Many top universities in Ontario offer this program.
 Similar to several other scholarship programs, this program is also merit-based.

 9. IDRC Research Awards: There is no competitive exam for this award.
-Usually, it is granted on the basis of academic record (preferably Master's, Ph.D., or Post-Doctoral Degree), skills, and experience.
-This program aims at inviting qualified candidates from developing countries to work on research programs with IDRC staff.
+Usually, it is granted based on academic record (preferably a Master's, Ph.D., or Post-Doctoral Degree), skills, and experience.
+This program invites qualified candidates from developing countries to work on research programs with IDRC staff.

 10. Quebec Merit Scholarship & Anne Vallee Ecological Fund: and many other scholarship programs are on the list.
-Deserving candidates have many opportunities for seeking financial support for pursuing their education or research in Canada.
-The only care is needed to find astutely for a scholarship program in their discipline and university and apply with the complete form before the deadline of the scholarship grant.
-Full support by your university / educational institution can be expected by international students.
+Deserving candidates have many opportunities to seek financial support to pursue their education or research in Canada.
+The only care is needed to find astutely for a scholarship program in their discipline and university and apply with the complete form before the deadline for the scholarship grant.
+Full support from the university / educational institution can be expected from international students.

-11. FINCAD Women in Finance Scholarship: is offered by FINCAD to those women who are already pursuing a graduate Finance course in any nationally or internationally accredited institution.
-The scholarship is awarded to eligible women in the amount of US $10,000.
+11. FINCAD Women in Finance scholarship: is offered by FINCAD to those women who are already pursuing a graduate Finance course in any nationally or internationally accredited institution.
+The scholarship is awarded to eligible women in US $10,000.

 Studying in Canada